Arthur Augustus Zimmerman

-Arthur Augustus Zimmerman (June 11, 1869 – October 22, 1936) was one of the world's greatest cycling sprint riders and winner of the first world championship in 1893.
+Arthur Augustus Zimmerman (June 11, 1869 – October 22, 1936) was one of the world's great cycling sprint riders and winner of the first world championship in 1893.
 His prizes as an amateur were a consideration in the establishment of the International Cycling Association (ICA).

 Career summary

 Zimmerman won more than 1,000 races thanks to exceptional acceleration and the ability to pedal unusually fast.
 He was American national champion in 1890, 1891 and 1892.
 In 1892 he won the British one-mile and five-mile championships.
 In 1893 he won the ICA world sprint and 10 km championships in Chicago, Illinois.
-In that same year, he won 101 of the 110 races he disputed.
+In the same year, he won 101 of the 110 races he disputed.

 He turned professional in 1894 and won the sprint championship of France.
 His performances include a 100m flying start in 5.4 seconds, an average of 66.6 km/h.
 Claims that he could ride the last 200m of a sprint match in 12 seconds are less established.
 Bill Mills, who investigated the claims for the British weekly, The Bicycle, wrote: